CASD-EU/ConstanceDataPlatform/Seminar3_workflow_automation/prefect/README.md

 prefect server start

 # This will open the Prefect dashboard in your browser at http://localhost:4200.

+# if you have other prefect service which need to connect to the server api, you may need to setup
+prefect config set PREFECT_API_URL=http://127.0.0.1:4200/api
 ```

 ### 1.1 Transform your python script to prefect workflow